 - Counseling employers of all sizes in the financial services, retail, social services, manufacturing and health care sectors on proactive legal compliance strategies and difficult employee relations issues

-- Negotiating union contracts in the manufacturing, retail and health care sectors
+- Negotiating union contracts in the manufacturing, retail, health care and social services sectors

 - Providing labor contract interpretation advice and arbitration representation for a large acute care hospital

-- Leading the firm’s management of the HR for Community Bankers Program, which is co-sponsored by the Ohio Bankers’ League
+- Leading the HR for Community Bankers Program, which is co-sponsored by the Ohio Bankers’ League

 - Successfully obtaining jury verdicts for a security services contractor for the federal government in multi-plaintiff age discrimination lawsuit in federal court

 - Assisting employers in many industries in regard to union organizing activity or election campaigns

 - Advising developers, expanding businesses and political subdivisions regarding Ohio and federal prevailing wage requirements, including those applicable to public/private partnerships